 - Chicken wings

-If you are still dead set on bringing something like a brisket to the game, why not consider cooking it at home so that it is ready just before you leave, then keeping it piping hot in a high quality insulated box, like caterers use.
+If you are still dead set on bringing something like a brisket to the game, why not consider cooking it at home so it's ready just before you leave, then keeping it piping hot in our thermal bag.

 That way, all you need to do is slice the meat up at the game.

 This won't work for all meats, as some will overcook and become rubbery, so make sure you do your research.

 When you're busy prepping and planning, there is one vital detail that can easily be overlooked: fuel.